 The course is fast-paced, particularly during the first five weeks; please carefully read the checklist for Week 1 below.

-I hope that you find this course to be very rewarding, notwithstanding the fast start.
+We hope that you find this course to be rewarding, notwithstanding the fast start.
 Each student who completes this course should walk away with a great sense of satisfaction in completing a major project, having learned a lot, and having mastered some important software development skills along the way.

 Week 1 is particularly important in this course.
 Please be sure to complete the following by the end of week 1: